It’s Christmas time. The season when we are focused on giving gifts to all of those who are important in our lives.

 What about bosses and co workers?

-I admit I never worked in an office but the best way to handle unforeseen gifts being given at work is a genuine comment of surprise and a grateful response.
+I admit I never worked in an office but the best way to handle unforeseen gifts being given at work is a genuine comment of surprise and a grateful response or a batch of homemade treats.

-Years ago a unit secretary started a custom that I restarted in my next job.
+Years ago I the hospital where I worked, the hospital unit secretary started a custom that I restarted in my next job.
 During the year I accumulated items costing $1-3 from various sources.
 Some of the basket contents were just little things from a dollar store.
 Some were cute, practical, humorous, useful or somethings that I thought about buying for myself but decided not to.

 Cooked goodies are always a winner